Questandachievement7Developers/ax64vm/README.md

 - **VirGL Wrapper:** Seamlessly integrate OpenGL-based 3D acceleration within Termux using Ax64VM's VirGL wrapper.
 - **OpenGL 3D Acceleration:** Experience enhanced performance for running 3D applications and games with the power of OpenGL.
 - **QEMU Integration:** Enjoy seamless integration with Termux through QEMU's virtualization capabilities.
+- **Multithreading x64 translation:** This isn't a exclusive feature to say atleast but at least its on by default now

 ## Default Configuration